 |Reset Name||What Apple Calls It||How To Do It||What It Does||What It Fixes|

-iPhone 7 & later: Press and hold volume down + power button until Apple logo appears
+iPhone 7: Press and hold volume down + power button until Apple logo appears

 |Abruptly restarts your iPhone||Frozen iPhone screen and software crashes|